An online conference presenting the latest in Microsoft Visual FoxPro development techniques

 Tuvia and his family are long time Chicago residents.
-He attended Northwestern University, and is an ordained Rabbi.
-His years at Northwestern, with its reputation for the performing arts, must have left a mark—not only is he known for his popular presentations on software development, but he frequently is a guest speaker on Jewish philosophy and teachings.
+He attended Northwestern University and Hebrew Theological College, and is an ordained Rabbi.
+Not only is he known for his popular presentations on software development, but he frequently is a guest speaker on Jewish philosophy and teachings.

-Christof Wollenhaupt is a co-owner of foxpert GmbH. foxpert is one of Germany's leading FoxPro companies with offices in several states.
-We offer FoxPro and .NET development and consulting services as well as a number of vertical market applications in the healthcare business.
+Christof Wollenhaupt is an owner of foxpert GmbH. foxpert is one of Germany's leading FoxPro companies.
+We offer FoxPro, .NET and web development and consulting services.
 More information at http://www.foxpert.com.